icen1/Humanising-NPCs/presentation_outline.md

 We created a program that can generate a sandbox world, whether it's a city, town, or a galaxy, with the user having the power to create this world, its people, and the actions that those people undertake.
 This will assist book writers and Dungeon Masters (DMs) in not only keeping track of their NPCs and adjusting their actions based on the environment but also in creating scenarios for any world they want to build.

-Additionally, we found a solution to the problem of limited and repetitive states in games by enabling users to create and add their own states and actions into this world.
+We found a solution to the problem of limited and repetitive states in games by enabling users to create and add their own states and actions into this world.
 The number of states is limited only by the time the user invests in creating them.

 # Demo